LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 for deploying Spring Boot applications and is relatively inexpensive.

 Create a `Pivotal Account <https://pivotal.io/platform>`__.
-You will need to provide a credit card number, and a phone number to verify.
+You will need to provide a credit card number and a phone number to verify your account.
-Later in this chapter, we’ll cover how to make sure everything is un-deployed so you don’t incur any nasty hosting fees.
+Later in this guide, we’ll cover how to make sure everything is un-deployed so you don’t incur any nasty hosting fees.

 Once an account has been created, you will want to create a space.